 Tonight, dysautonomia is crying in the dark of your car outside a sports arena.

 For so long you've tried to make the best of it.
-To accept where you are now, but also not to give up.
-And the tangy orange glow of the parking lamp and the promise of your family at home in slumber reminds you of how tremulously you have lived on that wire.
-But the blood on your knees -- the aching of your muscles reminding you of all you were once able to do once.
+To accept where you are, but also not to give up.
+And the tangy orange glow of the parking lamp and the promise of your pups at home in slumber reminds you of how tremulously you have lived on that wire.
+But the blood on your knees—the aching of your muscles reminding you of all you were once able to do.
 As if their shuddering is not only the unending fatigue, the cries of their atrophy, but the painfully escaping reminiscence of your past life in which you could run.
 Run.
 Run!
 Run freely and without fear.
 Your mind and your body together, creating their own kind of art.
 Your feet carrying you, your heart.
-You were on your own wire then -- your own goddamn golden thread.
+You were on your own wire then—your own goddamn golden thread.

 Tonight, dysautonomia is the dark of my car outside a sports arena.
 The tangy orange glow of the parking lamp.
 The wire now cut between me and my muscles, crying for one last sprint without prudence.
 To go and to go and to go.
 And never to stop.